Learn more about the administrative leaders of KWU.

 We recognize that having a plurality of experiences better prepares students to face tomorrow’s challenges.
 That is why we enthusiastically support our 25 NAIA athletic teams, eight music ensembles and multiple theatrical performances.
 The Wesleyan Journey provides no- and low-cost travel opportunities for juniors and seniors so that everyone has the chance to learn away from the campus.
 Monday Night Alive, small groups and Fellowship of Christian Athletes feed students’ spiritual growth.
 From intramurals to debate and forensics, there are so many ways that students can become involved, gain new skills and meet new friends.

 If there is anything I may do to assist you in your exploration of Kansas Wesleyan, please be in touch.
-You may come to my monthly open office hours, join me and my family for dinner in Shriwise, catch me at a Coyote athletic competition, sit next to me at a fine arts event.
+You may come to my monthly open office hours, join me and my family for dinner in Shriwise, catch me at a Coyote athletic competition or sit next to me at a fine arts event.
 Keep up to date on campus happenings on our news page and follow us on social media.

 All the best,

 Dr. Matthew R. Thompson was appointed by the Kansas Wesleyan University Board of Trustees as the 19th President of the university in January 2013 and officially began his presidency of Kansas Wesleyan on April 15, 2013.